Moving Narratives Fellowship (Cyle 2)

 Chapter 2: Working With and Against History

-The second chapter focused on the production of history - the role of power in shaping the historical record, how facts are assembled and silences are produced, and how interpretations of the past influences how we form collectivities in the present.
+The second chapter focused on the production of history - the role of power in shaping the historical record.
+We considered how facts are assembled, how silences are produced, and how interpretations of the past influences how we build collectivities in the present.
 Key reference points for this chapter included Malik & Kamola’s The Politics of African Anticolonial Archiv (2017) and Michel-Rolph Trouillot’s Silencing the Past (1995).

 Through these texts, I invited the cohort to consider how their artistic practices work with and against historical narratives.